Kestito/ai-companion/project-docs/docker-interfaces.md

   - `chainlit` - Run only the Chainlit web interface
   - `telegram` - Run only the Telegram bot
   - `monitor` - Run only the Monitoring interface
+  - `web-ui` - Run only the Next.js Web UI
   - `all` - Run all interfaces (default)

 - All other environment variables required by the specific interfaces should be provided either through: